 It is significant because 88% of American adults have at least one component of metabolic syndrome.

 Dr. David Perlmutter’s book Drop Acid reveals the surprising new science of uric acid.

-Dr. David Perlmutter, a New York Times best-selling author, recently published a book titled Drop Acid.
+Dr. David Perlmutter, a New York Times best-selling author, recently published Drop Acid.